vaadin/vaadin-core/README.md

 - **Alpha**: A snapshot mainly to gather feedback from users.
 All features and implementation details are still subject to change.

 - **Beta**: Feature-complete release of the upcoming version.
-The API may change a bit here and there, but no changes in functionality are to be expected.
+The API should no longer change, but small improvements can be made.
+No changes in functionality are to be expected.

 - **RC**: Also known as "release candidate".
 Only bug fixes can be expected to happen before the stable version.